 I'm not convinced that atheism or many of the common goals shared by most atheists do appeal to men more than women.
 This may be true for some small groups, but I suspect plenty of women are interested in atheism.
 The challenge for small, male-dominated groups is how to be more appealing to women.
 And even if a group does appeal more to one gender, I'm not sure that must translate into bias.
 The group could make an effort to be more welcoming of the other gender.
 At a minimum, members of the group could refrain from sexism.

 5. Gender discrimination is a two-way street.
 Men can be victims too.

 I agree.
-But this does not detract from the fact that women are coming forward to share accounts of sexism and misogyny in our community.
+But this does not detract from the fact that women are coming forward to share accounts of sexism in our community.

 Subscribe to Atheist Revolution